Jesus is too big for the box we like to meet him in.

 Watch Stand Pray is geared for the already self-motivated Christian, seeking a higher standard for a higher life.
 “365” is an excellent daily read.

-MyMind is a 600 page anthology of books not otherwise available in print.
+MyMind is a 600 page anthology of short works and many ebooks not available in print at the time of publication.
 It includes: Clergy Don’t Shepherd, Game On!, The Four Planes, 21, Monkeys in the Jungle, Innovate, and a small collection of favorite articles.

 The End – Study Space is a triple space, 8.5″ square translation of the Book of Revelation by Jesse.
 It has extra room with well-grouped the text, all designed for taking Bible study notes.
 It includes a free license to make photocopies for a Bible study group.